 Earth and Space

-In Spring, we will look at our planet's place within our solar system, and learn about Earth's place in space.
+In Spring, we will look at Earth’s place within our solar system, and learn about Earth's place in space.
 We will travel into the observable universe from the safety of our classroom!

 Guided Reading - Reading for Inference

-We will use a variety to texts - both fiction and non-fiction texts about the solar system- to enable the pupils to apply their learning to a range of question types and to make links between different books and their own growing general knowledge.
+We will use a variety to texts - both fiction and non-fiction texts about the solar system and earthquakes - to enable us to apply our learning to a range of question types, and to make links between different books and our own growing general knowledge.
 We will continue to use text annotation as a method of exploring a text, and will build on our retrieval and inference reading skills.
 In order to support your child with both their grammar and reading at home, please use the following links:

-We will continue to focus on honing our times table knowledge and recall skills as we move on to learning about fractions, decimals and percentages this term.
+We will continue to focus on honing our times table knowledge and recall skills as we continue learning about, multiplication and division, and fractions before moving on to learn about decimals and percentages.
 Times tables and generating new facts from those known will be a focus within the classroom and during our morning task time.
-It is imperative that pupils are able to recall these facts in order to access the year 5 curriculum thoroughly.
+It is imperative that pupils are able to recall these facts in order to access the Year 5 curriculum thoroughly.
 We will be using Number and Lightning as the basis of our knowledge to support our arithmetic skills.
 Pupils will be taught operations in depth and will be tasked with using these in a variety of different contexts.

 Vocabulary: multiplication, multiply, division, divide, multiples, fraction, numerator, denominator, equivalent, improper, mixed, sequence, integers, decimal, decimal place, decimal point, round, percentage.

 Homework will continue to be set via the MyMaths Website in conjunction with Seesaw.
 In order to support your child with their times table knowledge at home and with arithmetic in general, please use the following links: